Important dates and advice to help small businesses get ready for EOFY

 • Check and approve your bills, invoices and expense claims.

-• Check overdue accounts and outstanding transactions for an overview of the entire year.
+• Check overdue accounts and outstanding transactions to gain a view of the year’s total.

-• Examine debtors at the time of 31 March.
-You may also consider the possibility of writing off any bad debts so they are considered an annual deduction at the end of the year.
+• Review debtors as at 31 March, and think about the possibility of writing off any bad debts so that they can be counted as an expense at the end of the year.

-• Include clients or suppliers that have invoiced you by 31 March or earlier, but who won’t be due until the end of April.
+• Note clients or suppliers who paid you invoices on the 31st of March or earlier but won’t be paid until after April.
 Think about treating these expenses as 2020-21 expenses.

-• Combine bank accounts, income tax year-end documents, as well as sales, expense, and purchase records.
+• Incorporate bank statement statements and income tax year-end documents, as well as sales, expense and purchase records.

-• Prepare your profit-and-loss statement to determine how much annual profit your business made.
+• Prepare your profit and loss statement to work out how much annual profit your business made.

-• Examine the data collected during EOFY to assess the financial situation of your business.
+• Examine the data collected during EOFY to assess the current financial position of your business.

-• Access Inland Revenue information, including PAYE tax obligations, as well as KiwiSaver obligation for workers.
+• Access to Inland Revenue information, including PAYE tax responsibilities and any KiwiSaver obligation for workers.

-• Change your employer’s superannuation tax (ESCT) rates*, with the tax rate varying for each employee based on their salary and length of employment.
+• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with rates differing for each employee based on their salary and length of tenure.

-• Filing electronically, as required when your business is paying $50k or more in PAYE tax and ESCT.
+• Filing electronically, as required in the event that your business pays at least $50,000 in tax on PAYE and ESCT.

-*For KiwiSaver businesses, they need to pay ESCT on employee contributions up to 3%, but not on contributions taken out of wage payments to employees.
+*For KiwiSaver businesses, they need to pay ESCT for compulsory employer contributions of 3% but not on contributions taken from the wages of employees.

 5. Maximise your tax refunds

-• Track expenses and asset purchases during the year, along with the cost of improvements or maintenance, to claim any refunds from EOFY.
+• Log expenses and asset purchases in the course of the year, and expenditure on improvements or upkeep for claiming any refunds from EOFY.

-• If your income is substantially higher than what you earned last year, think about making an additional tax provisional payment to ensure that your tax payment is aligned with your earnings.
+• If your income is more than it was last year, you might want to make an additional provisional tax payment to make sure your tax payments are aligned with your earnings.

 6. Separate personal and business finances Separately

-It is not common to get tax deductions for personal expenses. you only get deductions for company expenses.
-But you might add unnecessary compliance charges in the event that your accountant needs to split up what’s tax deductible and what’s not.
+You generally don’t get tax deductions for personal expenditure; you only get deductions for business expenses.
+You could add unnecessary compliance charges in the event that your accountant needs to divide what is tax-deductible and the rest of it.

-• 1 April 2021 The new fiscal year begins on the island of New Zealand.
+• 1.
+April, 2021 The new financial year begins on the island of New Zealand.

-• 7 May 2021 Final proviso tax instalment due for the 2020 financial year and the final opportunity to make tax provisional voluntary payments.
+• 7 May 2021 - final provisional tax instalment due for the financial year 2020 and last chance to make tax provisional voluntary payments.

-Notice: Some dates may differ from the official deadline, such as if a due date falls on a holiday weekend or public holiday.
+NOTE: Some dates may differ from the official deadline, for instance when a due date falls on a weekend or public holiday.

 Sydney Business Loans Services